davibarreira/NotebookToLaTeX.jl/README.md

 the feature.
 Hopefully, more and more customization will be possible from the get go as the package evolves.

-Another very important point to note is that NotebookToLatex.jl uses [julia-mono-listing](https://github.com/mossr/julia-mono-listings).
+Another very important point to note is that NotebookToLaTeX.jl uses [julia-mono-listing](https://github.com/mossr/julia-mono-listings).
 This enables it to produce beautiful Julia code inside the LaTeX pdf.
 Note that *it requires using `lualatex` for compilation*.